 The decor is lovely, too.

 The second is a Persian ice cream place.
-I didn’t even know Iran It’s apparently called Bastani Sonnati.
+I didn’t even know Iranian people were into ince cream, but wow, was this stuff delicious.
+The place’s apparently called Bastani Sonnati.
 Again, being Italian, I know my ice cream.
-(These are the rules of good ice cream, in case you didn’t know: it shouldn’t be too bright in colour; it shouldn’t leave a greasy film on the roof of your mouth; it shouldn’t make you thirsty.)
+(These are the rules of good ice cream, in case you didn’t know: colour shouldn’t be too bright; it shouldn’t leave a greasy film on the roof of your mouth; it shouldn’t make you thirsty.)

 Mashti Malone’s ice cream is good.
 Seriously good.
 It’s a very rich ice cream that comes in irresistible flavours such as rose water, saffron, and pistachio (did you know Iranian pistachios are delicious?
 I didn’t – shame on me).
 They also let you taste however many flavours you want!